 Why should I request a course substitution?

-To utilize courses that have been transferred to Florida Tech and not applied to your specific degree plan as outlined in your Curriculum Advising Program Planning (CAPP) evaluation.
+To use courses that have been transferred to Florida Tech and not applied to your specific degree plan as outlined in your Curriculum, Advising and Program Planning (CAPP) evaluation.
 Only courses that have been awarded transfer credit(s) on your transfer credit evaluation are eligible for course substitution consideration.

 When should I complete a course substitution?

-After your transfer credit evaluation has been completed and you have carefully reviewed your CAPP evaluation to determine which courses could substitute for degree requirement.
+After your transfer credit evaluation has been completed and you have carefully reviewed your CAPP evaluation to determine which courses could substitute for listed degree requirements.

 How do I review my CAPP evaluation?

 CAPP can be accessed via Panther Access Web System (PAWS). http://fit.edu/paws/